nus-tic2002-2022/ip/docs/README.md

 [E] [X] tic2002 class (at: 2022-03-23T19:00)
 ```

-### `Unmark` - Type "unmark [task number]"
+### `Unmark` - Type "unmark [task position]"

-Type in "unmark [task number]" and Duke will unmark the task as completed/done for you.
+Type in "unmark [task position]" and Duke will unmark the task as completed/done for you.
 The task will then be considered as still not done.
 This action will automatically save the tasks into duke.txt.

 Example of usage: